rolandbaer/simple-matomo-tracking-code/readme.txt

 * option to control download tracking
 * option to exclude the admin user (probably you)

-Please note, this plugin requires a running Matomo installation somewhere under your control.
+Please note, this plugin requires a self-contained Matomo installation somewhere under your control.
 It does not include Matomo itself.

 See also [The Matomo Website](https://matomo.org/).